mistermicheels/learning-notes/architecture-design/Names.md

 -   Bad names make it harder to build a mental model of the code, which also makes it harder to create a good design
 -   If it's hard to name something, this can be an indicator that the thing you're trying to name is not designed well
     -   Could be taking on too many responsibilities
-    -   Could be missing an crucial part
+    -   Could be missing a crucial part

 ## Names and legacy code